-Hello, I’m Annie Dieu-Le-Veut, a shaman and hermeticist writer and teacher of the meanings of the ancient Mysteries who lives in the Vale of Avalon in Somerset, England.
+Hello, I’m Annie Dieu-Le-Veut, a shaman and hermeticist writer and teacher of the ancient Mysteries, and I live in the Vale of Avalon in Somerset, England.

-I first came to Avalon almost 50 years ago, along the secret Green Road of the Soul, the “Mystic Way that leads through the Hidden Door into a land known only to the eye of vision”, as the 20th century mystic, Dion Fortune, described it.
+I first came to Avalon half a century ago, along the secret Green Road of the Soul, the “Mystic Way that leads through the Hidden Door into a land known only to the eye of vision”, as the 20th century mystic, Dion Fortune, described it.

 I entered that portal through the first ever Glastonbury Festival of music at Worthy Farm, which has since become famous all over the world, although it was a much smaller and deeply spiritual gathering back then.